jlapeyre/mixima/README.md

 ```

 As a convenience, the executable `mockmma` starts maxima and
-Mockmma (the version by H.Monroe based on code by Fateman et. al.)
+Mockmma (code by Fateman et. al. modified by H.Monroe)

 Note that for many inputs, Mockmma and Mixima with the Mockmma shell
 give identical output.
 But in fact there are important difference that